 Disclaimer: This material is being kept online for historical purposes.
 Though accurate at the time of publication, it is no longer being updated.
 The page may contain broken links or outdated information, and parts may not function in current web browsers.

 You may have seen some of the awesome pictures from the Hubble Space Telescope.
-These pictures were actually taken by the Wide Field and Planetary Camera 2 (WFPC2) that flies aboard the Hubble.
+These pictures were actually taken by the Wide Field and Planetary Camera 2 (WFPC2) that flew aboard the Hubble from 1993 to 2009.

 This camera is very sensitive to the faintest light, and it can focus on objects very far away.